StefanoV00/ThermoSnooker_2020/README.md

 4. An extra functions module: func_module.py

 SnookerWorksheet.py
-It is the computing script.
+is the computing script.
 It is divided into cells, one for each logical unit, which I strongly recommend executing separately.
 The parameters of the multiple simulations which are implemented are smaller than the ones implemented in the simulations used (and documented) in the